A vulnerability

 Read the whole repository.

-Every module, every call graph, every control-flow path, every piece of business logic — reconstructed as a working model of behavior.
+Every module, call graph, control-flow path, and piece of business logic — reconstructed as a working model of behavior.

 Form hypotheses.

-For each component, Athena reasons about what it should do and what it might do wrong.
-An understanding is built that goes deeper than the one held by the author.
+For each component, Athena reasons about what it should do and what it might do wrong, building an understanding deeper than the author's.

 Argue against itself.

 A separate critique agent demands evidence, builds counter-examples, reads the tests the first agent skipped.
-Any finding that cannot withstand cross-examination is dropped.
-This is how the false-positive rate stays near zero.
+Anything that cannot withstand cross-examination is dropped — that is how the false-positive rate stays near zero.

 PoC || GTFO.

-Every finding is reported with a working repro — or it isn't reported at all.
+Every finding is reported with a working reproduction — or it isn't reported at all.

 The scanner and the scholar.